open-ch/ja3/README.md

 This package includes a go library with an implementation of the algorithm and a command line tool which allows reading packets from pcap and pcapng files as well as from an interface.

-As the Go implementation of [dreadl0ck](https://github.com/dreadl0ck) uses a deprecated and faulty TLS parser and does not comply with the JA3 algorithm regarding certain ciphers, Open Systems AG decided to build its own implementation of the JA3 algorithm.
-So we also had more control over the parsing and could make it more efficient.
+Our requirements on the Go Implementation of the JA3 library were efficiency, robustness and correctness.
+Unfortunately no public available implementation did fulfill all these requirements.

 ## Usage